shellyscheng/2014-17-Mass-Shootings-Calendar/README.md

-# 1440 Days.
-1317 Mass Shootings.
-Zero Action from Congress.
+# 1440 Days, 1317 Mass Shootings, and Zero Action from Congress.

 **Since Jan.
 1, 2014, at least 1,513 people have been killed and 5,693 have been injured in mass shootings.**